 Enter the following command to grant full access to

 If you plan on using Report Server features, move the ReportServer and ReportServerTempDB files as well.

-After you move the master files and restart, you need to configure the system to point to the new location for the model and MSDB databases.
+After you move the primary configuration database files and restart, you need to configure the system to point to the new location for the model and MSDB databases.
 Here is a helper script to run in Management Studio:

 ALTER DATABASE model MODIFY FILE ( NAME = modeldev , FILENAME = 'D:\SQLData\model.mdf' ) ALTER DATABASE model MODIFY FILE ( NAME = modellog , FILENAME = 'D:\SQLData\modellog.ldf' ) ALTER DATABASE msdb MODIFY FILE ( NAME = MSDBData , FILENAME = 'D:\SQLData\MSDBData.mdf' ) ALTER DATABASE msdb MODIFY FILE ( NAME = MSDBlog , FILENAME = 'D:\SQLData\MSDBLog.ldf' )

 services.mscsnap-in to stop the SQL Server database service.

 - Use the Windows file explorer to move the physical files from the

 Setting system permissions